-The FICO Xpress MIP Solver is one of the leading commercial codes for all classes of mixed integer program.
+The FICO Xpress MIP Solver is a highly scalable parallel branch and bound framework for all classes of mixed integer programs.
+It is based on a branch and bound search utilizing continuous solvers, advanced cutting planes in-tree presolving and multiple heuristics, for discovering primal solutions and tightening best bounds.
+The search is guided by advanced methods for selecting branching variables and estimating sub-tree sizes/efforts.
 Mixed integer programming forms the basis of many important applications, and the implementation in the FICO Xpress Suite has proven itself in operation for some of the world's largest organizations.
-Both XSLP and KNITRO are also able to solve mixed integer nonlinear problems (MINLP).
+Both XSLP and Knitro are also able to solve mixed integer nonlinear problems (MINLP).